JunhoKimLee/AI_practicum/README.md

 Welcome to the Practicum Repo for the Fall 2021 AI 4701 Course.
 Authored by Yoona Chang, Junho Kim-Lee and Ashley Park.

 This repo contains an AI checkers program that supports player v player, player v computer and computer v computer game modes.
-The computer can utilize either a minimax algorithm with customizable depth or a different minimax algorithm with custom-buitl heuristics, designed to make it smarter with less computational time.
+The computer can utilize either a minimax algorithm with customizable depth or a different minimax algorithm with custom-built heuristics, designed to make it smarter with less computational time.

 ### How to Play